Photographer: Eric Kilby

 - The first of our Wonderful Wild Cats of the World is the Iberian Lynx.
 It is a species of wildcat currently only found in a small section of western Europe.

-- The primary threats to its existence include habitat loss and a significant reduction of its natural prey.
+- Currently, the primary threats to its continued existence include such factors as habitat loss and a significant reduction of its natural prey.
+Most regretaably, the gorgeous mammal now faces a somewhat unique threat to its continued existence.

-- Two separate diseases have significantly reduced the amount of available prey for the Iberian Lynx.
-Concerted efforts by associations such as the EU LIFE-Nature project currently remain underway.
+- This occurs due to the fact that two separate diseases have significantly reduced the amount of available prey for the gorgeous wild feline.
+Concerted efforts by associations such as the EU LIFE-Nature project, however, do currently remain underway.

 Iberian Lynx Physical Description

-The Iberian Lynx attains an average head and body length of roughly 43 in (110 cm).
+With its wondrous appearance, the Iberian Lynx attains an average head and body length of roughly 43 in (110 cm).
 The tail stays relatively short in comparison with other species of wildcat.
-It averages about 12 in (30 cm) in length.
+Individuals also average about 12 in (30 cm) in length.

-This lynx displays a moderate degree of sexual dimorphism.
+This particular variety of lynx also displays a moderate degree of the characteristic of sexual dimorphism, much like many of the related species.
 Though the lengths remain similar between the genders, the male develops significantly stockier in its build.

-The male averages nearly 28 lb (13 kg), while the female averages around 21 lb (9.4 kg) in weight.
+The male additionally averages nearly 28 lb (13 kg).
+The female of the species, though, averages around 21 lb (9.4 kg) in weight.
 The legs of the Iberian Lynx grow relatively long.
-Like other species of lynx, the ears have a tuft.
+Like other species of lynx, the ears on this impressive have a prominent tuft.

 - Kingdom: Animalia